chimneysandsmokestacks/innetworkjobfinder/README.md

 ## Overview

 This Chrome browser extension accomplishes three things:
-1. Allows the user to set a job title they're interested in.
+1. Allows the user to set one or more job title(s) they're interested in.
-2. Once launched in someone's LinkedIn list of connections, cycles through them and checks whether anyone works at companies that are hiring for the desired position.
+2. Once launched in someone's LinkedIn list of connections, cycles through each profile and checks whether they work at companies that are hiring for the desired position(s).
-3. Stores job posting, location, company, and relevant information about the connection to the company in storage, and allows for a CSV download.
+3. Stores job posting, location, company, and relevant information about the connection in storage, and allows for a CSV download.

 ### Background
 I've found the most success in my job search through introductions to people who work in industries I'm interested in.
-LinkedIn is a popular platform for finding connections to companies, but the process can be very time-consuming: Looking at a friend's network, opening many profiles, finding the company jobs page.
+LinkedIn is a popular platform for finding connections to companies that are hiring, but the process is very time-consuming.
 Because professional networks are often highly clustered around people's current and former jobs, this shouldn't take much time.
-But keeping track of which companies I already checked is difficult, and often not directly visible from a connection's friends list.
-This browser extension addresses this, by automatically cycling through a connection's network and checking for relevant job opportunities.
+But keeping track of which companies I already checked is difficult, and not directly visible from a connection's friends list.
+This browser extension addresses this issue by automatically cycling through a connection's network and checking for relevant job opportunities.

 ### Current Limitations and Potential Improvements
-* Only searches for one job title at a time.
 * Parses jobs from companies' abbreviated job pages.
-These job pages surface 2-3 jobs that most align with the user's job preferences as indicated in their profile.
+These job pages surface 2-3 jobs that most align with the user's job preferences as indicated in their LinkedIn profile.
-* Because of how Linkedin's DOM dynamic DOM, the job title of the person working there may not be accurate.
+* Because of how Linkedin's DOM dynamic DOM, the job title of the person working at a company with openins may not be accurate.
-* The UI isn't pretty.
-* The Stop button isn't working yet, so just close the tab if you want to end the search.

 ### Features
+* Allows the user to set multiple job titles.
+* Allows the user to limit how many profiles they will visit in a 24h period.
 * Stores all seen companies in local storage, and skips over opening a profile or jobs page when it is next detected in a person's headline or experience section.
-* Stores all  objects in reference to the tab the user initiated the search on, which will allow for multi-threading in the future.
+* Skips visiting profile that visited in the previous week (assumes people don't switch companies that often).
-* Mimics human page interactions during execution.
+* Mimics human page interactions.
-* Stores all scanned profiles and their current companies in the knownEmployees object in storage.
-This could be later used for network analysis.
-* Allows user to open job opportunity and relevant connections in new tab from the browser extension.
+* Allows user to open job opportunities and relevant connections in new tabs directly from the browser extension.
 * Creates a well-formatted CSV for download.

 ## Getting Started